+FORM 10-Q

-FORM 10-Q \boxtimes QUARTERLY REPORT PURSU 1934 ANT TO SECTION 13 OR 15(d) OF THE SI ECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2019 OR TRANSITION REPORT PURSU 1934 ANT TO SECTION 13 OR 15(d) OF THE SI ECURITIES EXCHANGE ACT OF Commission File Number 001-08499 CAPITAL PROPERTIES, INC. Exact name of registrant as specified in its charter) Rhode Island (State or other jurisdiction of incorporation or organization) 05-0386287 (IRS Employer identification No.) 5 Steeple Street, Unit 303 Providence, Rhode Island (Address of principal executive offices) 02903 (Zip Code) (401) 435-7171 (Registrant's telephone number, including area code) Act of 1934 during the preceding 12 mon rant (1) has filed all reports required to be filed this (or for such shorter period that the registrant its for the past 90 days.
-Yes \boxtimes No \square purs uant to Rule 405 of Regulation S-T (rant has submitted electronically every Interaction 232.405 of this chapter) during the precessibility such files.)
-Yes ⊠ No □ ve Data File required to be submitted ding 12 months (or for such shorter repo rting company or an emerging growt rant is a large accelerated filer, an accelerated fin company.
-See the definitions of the "large accepany" and "emerging growth company" in Rule elerated filer," "accelerated filer," "non- e Accelerated Filer Accelerated Filer Smaller reporting Emerging Growth by check mark if the registrant has elected not tial accounting standards provided pursuant to so Securi ties registered pursuant to Section 12 (g) of th ne Act: Cla Title of each class ass A Common Stock, \$.01 par val Trading Symbol(s) CPTP Name of each exchange on which registered OTCQX As o f March 31, 2019, the Company had 6,599,912 shares of Class A Common Stock out standing.
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the quarterly period ended March 31, 2020 E ACT OF 1934 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE E ACT OF 1934 For the transition period from to Commission File Number 001-08499 CAPITAL PROPERTIES, INC. (Exact name of registrant as specified in its charter) Rhode Island (State or other jurisdiction of incorporation or organization) Option loyer 5 Steeple Street, Unit 303 Providence, Rhode Island (Address of principal executive offices) (Zip Coo (401) 435-7171 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12 (g) of the Act: Title of each class Trading Symbol(s) Name of each exchange of on which registered Class A Common Stock, \$.01 par value CPTP OTCQ QX Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file su has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required t pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for period that the registrant was required to submit such files.)
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated reporting company or an emerging growth company.
+See the definitions of the "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange rated filer," "non- Large Accelerated Filer □ Accelerated Filer Non-Accelerated Filer □ Smaller reporting company Emerging Growth Company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended to complying with any new or revised financial accounting standards provided pursuant to section 13(a) of the Exc Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Ac \square No \boxtimes et).
+Yes As of March 31, 2020, the Company had 6,599,912 shares of Class A Common Stock outstanding.

-CAPITAL PROPERTIES, INC. FORM 10-Q FOR THE QUARTER ENDED MARCH 31, 2019
+CAPITAL PROPERTIES, INC. FORM 10-Q FOR THE QUARTER ENDED MARCH 31, 2020